An Introduction to the ADDIE Model for Instructional Designers

-If you’ve been around e-learning a little while, chances are you’ve heard of the ADDIE model, the most commonly used instructional design model and the go-to process most training designers use when crafting learning experiences.
-The acronym stands for Analysis, Design, Development, Implementation, and Evaluation.
-If you’re designing training or e-learning, it’s important that you have a solid grasp of what ADDIE means.
+If you’ve been around e-learning a little while, you’ve probably heard of ADDIE—the most commonly used instructional design model training designers use when crafting learning experiences.
+The acronym stands for: Analysis, Design, Development, Implementation, and Evaluation.

-The five steps that give the ADDIE model its name are the steps you should follow to create training from start to finish.
-Now you might be wondering, Why should I follow this ADDIE process?
-The reason is simple: The ADDIE model, which has been in use for more than 30 years, provides a logical, step-by-step “roadmap” for building training that ensures learners will have to meet specific objectives.
-New designers have a tendency to want to jump directly into “development” (I totally get it; that’s the fun part!), but they need to be careful not to skip steps, because each one is critical.
+The five phases of the ADDIE model are designed to help guide you (and your team) through the course design process.
+Essentially, it’s a roadmap for building training that ensures learners meet specific objectives.
+New designers have a tendency to want to jump directly into development (I totally get it; that’s the fun part!), but it’s important to understand the bigger picture before making that leap.
 Let’s take a closer look at what each phase of ADDIE entails.

 According to the ADDIE model, the first thing you should do when you’re handed a new training project is a detailed analysis.
 What do you need to analyze?
 Three of the most critical analyses carried out by instructional designers are:

-Training Needs Analysis: This should be the first type of analysis you complete because it identifies whether the training is needed at all.
-This analysis identifies what performance improvements are expected and how they will be measured, which is critical in identifying whether training has been successful.
+- Training Needs Analysis: This should be the first type of analysis you complete because it identifies whether the training is needed at all.
+This analysis identifies what performance improvements are expected and how they’ll be measured, which is critical in identifying whether training has been successful.
 Read more: How to Do an E-Learning Needs Analysis.

-Audience Analysis: Once you validate that the training is indeed needed, it’s time to analyze your learners.
+- Audience Analysis: Once you confirm that training is needed, it’s time to analyze your learners.
 Knowing key demographics and background information about your learners will help you identify the information they need to know and the best way to present it to them.
 Read more: How to Do an E-Learning Audience Analysis.

 With the analyses out of the way, you’re ready to start development, right?
 Wrong!
 Don’t skip the first “D”!
 Starting to develop your course without completing the design phase is like building a house without a blueprint.
 It makes much more sense to start with a clear plan of how everything in the course will be laid out and how the text, multimedia, and navigation will fit together.
-Exactly which deliverable you create as a result of the design phase depends on your time, budget, resources, and what you’ve outlined in your project plan, but typically one of two deliverables comes out of the design phase:
+The deliverable you create depends on your time, budget, resources, and what you’ve outlined in your project plan.
+Typically, one of two deliverables comes out of the design phase:

-Storyboard: This document lays out the elements of the course that will appear on each slide, including the text, imagery, and narration script.
-Exactly what’s included in a storyboard depends on the project.
-For example, if your project includes audio narration, you’ll need to add a script to your storyboard.
-If you’re building a storyboard that you will hand off to a developer, you’ll need to add detailed notes for the developer.
+- Storyboard: This document lays out the elements of the course that will appear on each slide.
+This may include text, imagery, and narration script.
+Deciding what to include in a storyboard depends on the project.
+For example, if your project includes audio narration, you’ll need to include a script with your storyboard.
+If you’re building a storyboard that you’ll hand off to a developer, you’ll need to add detailed notes for them.
 Read more: Storyboards for E-Learning: What to Include?

-Prototype: This is typically a model or sample of a course that is created to test and identify whether specific features or concepts work.
-The prototype lets a stakeholder get a feel for how the course looks and functions before developing the entire course and all of its features.
+- Prototype: This typically includes sample slides to test and identify whether specific features or concepts work.
+The prototype lets a stakeholder get a feel for how the course will look and function before developing the entire course and all of its features.
 Read more: E-Learning: Storyboard vs. Prototype.

 Once you’ve got your blueprint for your course, you’re ready to jump into the fun part: development!

-This is the phase where you (finally!) get to build out your e-learning content in an authoring tool.
+This is the phase where you (finally!) get to build out your e-learning content in an authoring app.
 The development part of the ADDIE process typically contains two sub-tasks:

-Content Creation: In this phase you choose and add the final graphics, multimedia, colors, and fonts to make your course look polished and professional.
-You’ll also use your authoring tool to build out activities, quizzes, interactions, and functional navigation to create an engaging course.
-Read more: Overview of E-Learning Authoring Software.
+- Content Creation: In this phase, you choose and add the final graphics, multimedia, colors, and fonts to make your course look polished and professional.
+You’ll also use your authoring app to build out activities, quizzes, interactions, and functional navigation to create an engaging course.
+Read more: The Basics of E-Learning Course Creation Apps.

-Testing: Once you’ve created your content, you need to test it.
+- Testing: Once you’ve created your content, you need to test it.
 Things that need to be tested and reviewed include spelling, grammar, learning objectives, navigation, and flow.
-Testing is typically done during the development process instead of after, so that as testers identify problem areas, the developer can make changes to the final product.
-Read more: Top 3 Tips for E-Learning QA Testing.
+Testing is typically done during the development process instead of after, so the developer can make changes as testers identify problem areas.
+Read more: Top 4 Tips for E-Learning Quality Assurance (QA) Testing.

-When you progress to the evaluation phase, you need to go back to the very first step of the ADDIE process, in which you (hopefully!) completed a training needs analysis.
-During that step, you identified specific performance improvements that your training would address as well as how to measure those improvements.
+When you progress to the evaluation phase, you need to go back to the very first phase of the ADDIE process, in which you (hopefully!) completed a training needs analysis.
+During that phase, you identified specific performance improvements that your training would address, as well as how to measure those improvements.